felixsuwarno/SaaS-Ledgerly-Billing_Reconciliation-Revenue_Analytics-Snowflake/README.md

 **Business Implications**
 Business implications / What to do

-- **Launch a churn-recovery process for cohorts with heavy churn.** Churn is the biggest negative driver in most cohorts, so Ledgerly should focus customer success effort on preventing customers from going to zero.
-The business action is to improve renewal outreach, payment recovery, and usage-based intervention before customers fully leave.
+- **Launch churn-prevention plays for high-churn cohorts.** Churn removed more starting MRR than contraction in most cohorts, so Ledgerly should focus on preventing customers from going to zero through renewal outreach, payment recovery, cancellation-save offers, and usage-based intervention.
-- **Create downgrade-prevention offers for high-contraction cohorts.** Contraction is smaller than churn, but it still reduces NRR.
-Ledgerly should give customers better downgrade alternatives, right-sized plans, or temporary retention offers instead of letting them cut MRR sharply.
+- **Create downgrade-prevention offers for high-contraction cohorts.** Contraction is a different problem from churn.
+For cohorts with heavy contraction, Ledgerly should offer better downgrade paths, right-sized plans, pricing adjustments, or temporary retention offers before customers cut MRR sharply.
-- **Investigate what drove expansion in strong cohorts before building a playbook.** Some cohorts expanded much more than others — but the analysis does not yet explain why.
-Ledgerly should first identify whether expansion came from a few large accounts or a repeatable upsell pattern, then turn the repeatable part into a campaign.
+- **Turn high-expansion cohorts into an upsell playbook.** Some cohorts expanded far more than others.
+Ledgerly should identify the repeatable upgrade motion behind those cohorts and use it to target cohorts with weaker expansion.
-- **Manage retention by cohort, not by company average.** Each cohort has a different driver mix.
-High-churn cohorts need save motions, high-contraction cohorts need downgrade control, and high-expansion cohorts should guide upsell strategy once the driver is confirmed.
+- **Manage retention by cohort driver, not by average NRR.** A 99.4% overall NRR hides different problems across cohorts.
+Cohorts below 100% need targeted action based on the main driver: churn recovery, downgrade prevention, or expansion campaigns.